-As a result of COVID-19, Murrindindi Shire experienced a loss of \$54 million in expected output in the first half of 2020.
-This represents a 9% loss of the Shire's expected output over the first two quarters of 2020.
+As a result of COVID-19, Murrindindi Shire experienced a loss of \$58 million in expected output in the first half of 2020.
+This represents an 11% loss of the Shire's expected output over the first two quarters of 2020.

-The Shire's output loss is comprised of a loss of -\$16 million in the March quarter due to the combined impacts of bushfires and COVID-19, and a loss of -\$39 million due to the impacts of business and travel restrictions imposed by COVID-19.
+This comprised of a loss of -\$16 million in the March quarter due to the combined impacts of bushfires and COVID-19, and a loss of -\$43 million due to the impacts of business and travel restrictions imposed by COVID-19.

-Sectors most severely impacted by the pandemic over the first half of 2020 include Arts and Recreation Services (-56%), Accommodation and Food Services (-51% output), Retail Trade, Wholesale Trade and Information Media and Telecommunications (-33% respectively).
+Sectors most severely impacted by the pandemic over the first half of 2020 include Arts and Recreation Services (-56%), Accommodation and Food Services (-51% output), Education and Training (-38% output) Retail Trade, Wholesale Trade and Information Media and Telecommunications (-33% respectively).
 These sectors will require the most support, as they are reliant heavily on the tourism industry.